nicolagulmini/federated_learning/README.md

 # Federated Learning

-This directory contains the code for simulating and studying the tradeoff between local and global accuracy in a distributed scenario in which each user has its own data distribution.
+This repository contains the code for simulating and studying the tradeoff between local and global accuracy in a distributed scenario in which each user has its own data distribution.

 Research project: "Communication-Aware Clustered Federated Learning: How to Leverage Data Heterogeneity"